Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### settleAuction
 Settle progressing auction for nft token

-> NFT auction creators can settle their auctions using this function
+> any user can settle the expired auctions using this function,

 *Declaration:*